davidwoolf/website/static/anatomy-of-everyday-ui-color-light.md

 ### Global lighting source and depth

 When creating depth using shadows, its important to keep lighting sources consistent and to use intensity differences to denote layers.
 All shadows should use either positive or negative coordinate values to denote the global light source (positive values being in the top left, negative values being the top or bottom right), while playing with the values of the x, y, blur, and spread radiuses.
-Smaller radiuses with lighter values indicate elements close the surface, while larger and darker values indicate elements farther away from the surface..
+Smaller radiuses with lighter values indicate elements close the surface, while larger and darker values indicate elements farther away from the surface.

 Shadows can also be paired with gradients to reinforce light sources.
 This combination can be used to create more skeuomorphic UI elements.

 ## Filters and blend modes

-Color, light, and shadow are powerful tools to indicate depth, context, and interactivity.
-With CSS properties like `filter`, `backdrop-filter`, and `mix-blend-mode`, they can now be applied dynamically to images, objects, containers, and text.
+With CSS properties like `filter`, `backdrop-filter`, and `mix-blend-mode` color, light, and depth can now be applied dynamically to images, objects, containers, and text.

 ### Filters

-The `filter` property applies composite rendering effects via special use functions to any element or group of elements.[citation](https://developer.mozilla.org/en-US/docs/Web/CSS/filter) Unlike static affects applied to imported images, they can react to the environment via DOM updates, scrolling, and animations.
+The `filter` property applies composite rendering effects to any element or group of elements–via specialized functions.[citation](https://developer.mozilla.org/en-US/docs/Web/CSS/filter) Unlike static affects applied to imported images, they can react to the environment via DOM updates, scrolling, and animations:

-Like the `transform` property, effects are computed using the local coordinates of the target element without affecting surrounding elements, even if effects break out of the original dimensions of the element.
-Functions can also be stacked and affect each other, meaning just a change to the function order can create a different effect.
-The following functions are supported:

 ```css
 /* supported functions syntax */